 Institutional Statement (Course Outlines or Syllabi Section)

 There is no specific page to upload your Institutional Statement, so please upload this document to “Course Outlines or Syllabi” on page 11 of the Attachments Section.
-The Institutional Statement should be 1-2 pages long and written in 12-point font.
+The Institutional Statement should be 1-2 pages long, single-spaced and written in 12-point font.

 The Institutional Statement must address the following points:

 - General information about your home institution (type of institution, total enrollment, number of degrees offered, etc.).